Many Sections

 Understanding the Structure of an SDS

 An SDS is typically organized into several key sections.
-Think of it like a blueprint for safety.
+And think of it like a blueprint for safety.
 Each section serves a specific purpose, and the right number of sections can make all the difference in clarity and usability.

 ### The Core Sections You Should Include